We are here to help. 24 hours a day, 7 days a week.

 fact: Alcohol may increase the risk of sexual assault, and may make a person incapable of protecting themselves, but the perpetrator is responsible for his or her own behaviour.
 It is never the victim's fault.

-DO find a safe place to go and tell someone you trust.
+Find a safe place and tell someone you trust.

-DO seek medical attention (even if you do not wish to report the sexual assault to police).
-You may need treatment for injuries, potential sexually transmitted infections (STI's) and/or possible pregnancy.
+Do seek medical attention (even if you do not want evidence collected or to report the sexual assault to police).
+You may need care for injuries or other health related issues, such as sexually transmitted infections.

-DO contact the Regina Sexual Assault Centre for information and counselling.
+You may contact the Regina Sexual Assault Centre for information and counselling.
 Advocates are available to speak with you 24 hours a day, 7 days a week.
+Our Centre offers free telephone and in-office counselling for anyone who has been impacted by sexual assault.

 Reporting a sexual assault to police is a very personal choice.
-There is no time limit for reporting a sexual assault.
-Even if it happened years ago, the police can still investigate.
-However, reporting promptly will help to ensure that as much evidence as possible is collected.
+You can receive medical care without reporting.
+There is no time limit for reporting a sexual assault and even if it happened years ago, the police can still investigate.
+However, reporting promptly will help ensure more evidence is collected.
 The longer the delay, the more evidence is lost.
 Some will be lost forever.

-You may report any assault by phoning the police or going to a hospital or police station.
-You may call the Sexual Assault Crisis Line and request someone be there to support you at the hospital or police station.
+You may report an assault by phoning the police or going to a hospital or police station.
+If you need support, you may call the Sexual Assault Crisis Line and one of the advocates can accompany you.
 The police will start a report and you will be asked to write a statement and may be interviewed during the investigation.
 Some interview questions may feel uncomfortable.
 It is important to remember that the police need to be thorough and are trained to hear details of what happened.

 If the police decide not to press charges, it is not because they didn't believe you.
-There may not be enough evidence to prove the charges.
+Police and prosecutors have to decide if there is enough information and evidence to lay a charge.

-Through this program, rather than being limited to the two options of "Yes, I will report to police" or "No, I don't want to report", the Third Option offers victims who go to the hospital the choice to have medical evidence collected, while giving them time to think about whether to report to police.
+Through this program, rather than being limited to the two options of "Yes, I will report to police" or "No, I don't want to report", Third Option offers people the choice to have medical evidence collected, while giving them time to think about whether to report to police.

 A physical exam will be completed by a specially trained medical professional.
 The evidence will be stored at the hospital for six months, or less if you ask for it to be destroyed sooner.
 It is turned over to police only upon your written consent or as the result of a court order.